nareshdurga/coffee/README.md

-"# coffee shop"
+# coffee shop

 this project used to create beverage type and customer and order for coffee shop

-"# prerequired software"
+prerequired software

 1.jdk 1.8
 2.spring boot